 By releasing a known number of tagged fish into lakes, and totaling reports from anglers who caught a tagged fish, ODFW biologists can accurately estimate the percentage of the total population of stocked fish that were caught.
 Armed with this knowledge, biologists can better serve anglers by stocking the correct number of fish and the most desirable species.
 Of course, not every tagged fish will be reported, so to sweeten the deal, some tags come with monetary rewards.

 Take an active role in the management of Oregon fisheries!
 ODFW has released tagged fish in selected fisheries to evaluate harvest, survival and growth, but we need your help.
 If you catch a tagged fish, please report it to ODFW.
-Some tags include rewards of up to $50, and fish can be kept or released.
+Some tags include rewards labeled on the tag that are valued up to $50.
+Tagged fish can be kept or released.
 If you release a fish, please write down the tag number and release the fish with the tag intact.
 If the tag includes a reward, the tag must be removed from the fish and returned to ODFW to receive the reward.